All Products

 Can accounts from the source database be migrated to the destination database?

 Currently, only migration tasks between RDS MySQL instances support migrating accounts.
-Other migration tasks do not currently support this.
+Other migration tasks do not support this.

-How do I perform scheduled full migration?
+How do I perform a scheduled full migration?

 Note